stephband/bolt/README.md

 ### .active

-On/off state for .tab, .slide, .dropdown, .dialog_layer, .tip and other interactive classes
+On/off state for .tab, .slide, .dropdown, .dialog-layer, .tip and other interactive classes

 ### .error